ourcodingclub/ourcodingclub.github.io/_tutorials/brms.md

 unique(France$year)
 ```

 We can see here that our data starts in 1976, and ends in 2010.
 This is something we will have to include in the model as well.
-If we just include `year`, the model will assume that your variable started at 0, but that you only have data from 1976.
-If this happens, the slope you will get at the end will be way off from the actual estimate you are trying to get.
+If we just include `year`, the model will start at 1976, but really we want the model to read this as Year 1.
 See the next part for the exact syntax to avoid this.

 ***